- Chen Heffer, CEO, CyTech

-- IAM processes are ad-hoc and reactionary.
-Organizations do not have a high-level understanding of how identities and access is managed at the organization.
+- IAM processes are ad hoc and reactionary.
+Organizations do not have a high-level understanding of how identities and access are managed at the organization.

 - The organization lacks technology to better manage their defined IAM processes.
 IAM software remains expensive and is often implemented before the people and processes to support that technology have been identified.

 To have a successful identity and access management program, you must first identify who will be the owner(s).
 Then, in collaboration with the owner(s), create processes that support the organization’s goals.
-Lastly, consider the practicability of how technology can assist in enabling or automating defined processes.
+Lastly, consider how technology can assist in enabling or automating defined processes.

 Impact and Result

 Info-Tech provides a high-level framework that helps organizations ensure they are following best practice at all stages of an identity's lifecycle.

 - Identify the drivers behind improving your IAM practices.